medcomdk/MedCom-FHIR-Communication/docs/assets/documents/070_Governance-for-Terminology.md

 ## ValueSets

+Some ValueSets are intensional defined, meaning that all codes from a CodeSystem is included.
+Whenever the CodeSystem is updated, so is the ValueSet.
+For intensional defined ValueSets, there will always only be one active ValueSets, with a date for latest update.
+ValueSets used to describe the content of a message, such as [MedComCareCommunicationCategoryCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-careCommunication-categories.html)

-As a starting point all ValueSets are extensionally defined, which means that codes from CodeSystems are explicitly listed in each ValueSet.
+Other ValueSets are extensional defined, meaning that means that codes from CodeSystems are explicitly listed in each ValueSet.
 Therefore, will ValueSets not automatically be expanded when a CodeSystem is, it requires a change in the ValueSet.
+These ValueSets are used to describe the codes used for routing of a message and the logical setup within a system, such as [MedComHospitalNotificationMessageActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-hospitalNotification-messageActivities.html).
+There may be more than one active ValueSet, as changes may take time to implement.

-A ValueSet may be more or less static.
-ValueSets used for messaging purposes will rarely change, whereas ValueSets used to describe the content of a message may change more frequently, depending on the requirement of the project.
-No changes will be made without consulting relevant working groups.
-In exceptional cases, it is possible to specify when defining a value set that it must not be changed or versioned.
+In exceptional cases, it is possible to specify when defining a ValueSet that must not be changed or versioned.

-Value Sets are valid until the date of a newer version of this ValueSet is reached, then the newer version is valid.
-If a code in a CodeSystem is deprecated, a new version of the ValueSet is created, which will be valid.

 ## ConceptMaps